cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 ## Multisig

-The Token contract is a usual multisig wallet that can hold and control ERC20 tokens.
+The Token contract's project tokens must be controlled by founder's multisig wallet.
+Also this mutisig contract must control the settings of each TGE round.

 The contract must be owned by multiple owners.
 X out of Y owner decisions need to be required in order to perform the following API operations that transfer ownership to other owners in case they changed: